zjwzcx/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Statistical Machine Learning
-- Computational Linguistics
+- Industrial Process Data-driven Modeling
-- Information Retrieval
+- State Estimation

 # Education to show in About widget
 education: